msroot/vanity/README.md

 ## Todo, by priority

-1. Handle crosslinking via the &lt;link> syntax.
-2. Pre-select a page based on a query string parameter ([jQuery BBQ](http://benalman.com/projects/jquery-bbq-plugin/)).
+1. Ensure that cross-links update the location hash.
-3. Enable the ability to custom-block certain keywords in class names.
+2. Enable the ability to custom-block certain keywords in class names.
-4. Add support for [PHPDoc](http://phpdoc.org) syntax.
+3. Add support for [PHPDoc](http://phpdoc.org) syntax.
-5. Support the ability to skip the lexer and jump right into generating docs from the templates and existing XML documents.
+4. Support the ability to skip the lexer and jump right into generating docs from the templates and existing XML documents.
-6. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.
+5. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.

 ## On the shoulders of giants...